-In fact, many South African locals brew honeybush on the stove as a way of filling their home with a pleasant aroma until they are ready to consume the sweet herbal beverage.
+Many South African locals brew honeybush on the stove to fill their home with a pleasant aroma until they are ready to consume the sweet herbal beverage.

-In traditional tea style, honeybush is often consumed with milk and sugar, but doing so makes it impossible to enjoy the subtle flavor of the tea itself.
-We recommend trying it straight and then adding a bit of honey and lemon as you go until you find your preferred flavor.
+In the traditional tea style, honeybush is often consumed with milk and sugar, but doing so makes it impossible to enjoy the subtle flavor of the tea itself.
+We recommend trying it straight and adding a bit of honey and lemon until you find your preferred taste.

 People often compare honeybush flavor to apricot jam or a dried fruit mix.
 We find that a dash of lemon and honey makes for a perfect cup of honeybush tea!

-While hot honeybush tea is most typical, it is possible to create a delicious iced honeybush tea as well.
+While hot honeybush tea is typical, it is possible to create a delicious iced honeybush tea.
 Brew using the hot method, then let cool and pour over ice.

 Like the rooibos plant, honeybush is relatively low in amino acids compared to traditional tea, although it has plenty of antioxidants.